 Who is NeuroTracker Useful For?

 Anybody who has a brain really.
 The only prerequisite is to understand what’s asked of you and to have the basic visual capacities to attempt to follow the targets moving on the screen.
 It’s impressive how widely NeuroTracker has already been adopted.
-We’ve seen it utilized very successfully in a performance setting, from amateur to professional athletes, to military specialists, through to rehabilitation programs such as concussion management or stroke recovery.
+We’ve seen it utilized very successfully in a performance setting, from amateur to professional athletes, through to military specialists.

 Pretty much anybody who’s interested in improving their mental performance has the potential to benefit from NeuroTracker training.